heyjames/cassandra-site-helper/README.md

 * More readable server restart timers and server occupancy labels
 * Custom font styling
 * View additional server info
+* Customize a background color to highlight a group of players

 ### Default Features
 * A single-click button to copy IP address without the trailing whitespace